rsnibbles/UAAlgorithms/readme.markdown

 two examples.

 To run all the tests, a `runtests.sh` script has been provided.
-It will run all tests that have been built.
+It will run all tests that have been built, and only report failures.
+The return code indicates the number of tests that have failed.

+If you pass any argument to it, it will also indicate which tests have passed.
+If that is all you're interested in, try `./runtests.sh show_success | grep ^SUCCESS`

 Currently, we have several sections for different types of algorithms: